Masum-Osman/image-fusion/readme.md

 ## Overview

-Image Fusion is a project designed to integrate Go and C++ code.
+Image Fusion is a project designed to **integrate Go and C++ code**.
 This application features a web server built in Go, while the image processing is performed using C++ and OpenCV.
 This project serves as a trial and verification for myself to successfully build and run two different programming languages together in a single project.

 ## Features